 In the ongoing fight against HIV and AIDS, PrEP and test-and-treat offer cost-effective alternatives to the status quo, with success depending on medication adherence and initiation rates.

 Selected Articles (5)

-Afsaneh Barzi, Sang K Cho, Joel W Hay, Heinz-Josef Lenz, Fang-Shu Ou, Axel Grothey, Tanios S Bekaii-Saab
+Afsaneh Barzi, Sang K. Cho, Joel W. Hay, Heinz-Josef Lenz, Fang-Shu Ou, Axel Grothey, Tanios S. Bekaii-Saab

-Afsaneh Barzi, Xiayu Jiao, Joel W Hay, Sarmad Sadeghi
+Afsaneh Barzi, Xiayu Jiao, Joel W. Hay, Sarmad Sadeghi

 Adjuvant chemotherapy (AC) for stage II colon cancer remains a controversial topic.
 We used Surveillance Epidemiology End Results (SEER) linkage with Medicare claims to explore the benefits of AC and cost of care in pts with CC-II diagnosed between 2004-2010.

-Gong CL, Dasgupta-Tsinikas S, Zangwill KM, Bolaris M, Hay JW.
+Gong CL, Dasgupta-Tsinikas S, Zangwill KM, Bolaris M, Hay JW

-To determine potential net monetary benefit of an early onset sepsis calculator-based approach for management of neonates exposed to maternal intrapartum fever, compared to existing guidelines.
+This study determines the potential net monetary benefit of an early onset sepsis calculator-based approach for management of neonates exposed to maternal intrapartum fever, compared to existing guidelines.

 Cynthia L. Gong, Kenneth M. Zangwill, Joel W. Hay, Daniella Meeker, Jason N. Doctor